chuck-alt-delete/dbtmz/README.md

 ## Manage sources

 It is typically not recommended to manage sources in `dbt` since they are considered long running infrastructure.
-However, it can be convenient if you have quickly evolving schemas and haven't yet set up Terraform.
-Here are some tips.
+However, it can be convenient if you have quickly evolving schemas.

+This project has one source managed within the project, `models/sources/counter.sql`, and one external source, a table called `t`.

+### Manage sources within dbt

+See `models/sources/counter.sql` for an example.
+One thing to note is `dbt` will prefix the given schema with the target schema.
+In this case, the schema defined in the model is `source_schema` and the target schema is `public`, so this will evaluate to `public_source_schema`.

-### Reference via `sources` in schema.yml file
+### Reference external sources via `sources` in schema.yml file

 If you manage sources outside of `dbt`, you can still reference them in your dbt project.
-See `models/schema.yml` and how the source is referenced in `models/views/even_count.sql`.
-Now the source will be available in the lineage view of your generated `dbt docs` and referable in the rest of your project.
+See how the external source `t` is declared in `models/schema.yml` and referenced in `models/views/mv.sql`.
+Now the source `t` will be available in the lineage view of your generated `dbt docs` and referable in the rest of your project.

 ### Avoid rebuilding sources